fattyageboy/berthcare/design-documentation/design-system/components/feedback.md

 - Auto-dismiss
 - High contrast for field use

-**Success metric:** 95% of nurses report confidence their work is saved
+**Success metric:** 95% of caregivers report confidence their work is saved

 ### Phase 2 (Months 7-12)